Electricity market: Traditional industries

 On the retail side, customers were charged fixed regulated prices that did not change with marginal costs, retail tariffs almost entirely relied on volumetric pricing (based on the meter readings recorded monthly), and fixed cost recovery was included into the per-kWh price.

 The traditional market arrangement was designed for the state of the electric industry common pre-restructuring (and still common in some regions, including large parts of the US and Canada).
-Schmalensee calls this state historical (as opposed to post-restructuring emerging one).
+Richard L. Schmalensee calls this state historical (as opposed to post-restructuring emerging one).
 In the historical regime almost all generation sources can be considered dispatchable (available on demand, unlike the emerging variable renewable energy).

 Evolution of deregulated markets

 Chile had become a pioneer in deregulation in the early 1980s (the law of 1982 had codified the changes that were started in 1979).
 Only few years later the new market approach to electricity was formulated in the US, popularized in the influential work by Joskow and Schmalensee, "Markets for Power: An Analysis of Electrical Utility Deregulation" (1983).
 At the same time in the UK, Energy Act of 1983 made provisions for common carriage in the electricity networks, enabling a choice of supplier for electricity boards and very large customers (analogous to "wheeling" in the US).

+The incorporation of distributed energy resources (DERs) has inspired innovative electricity markets that emerge from a hierarchical deregulated market structure, such as local flexibility markets, with upstream aggregating entities representing multiple DERs (e.g., aggregators).
+Flexibility Markets refer to the markets in which Distribution System Operators (DSOs) procure services from assets linked to their distribution system, aiming to guarantee the operational safety of the distribution network.
+This concept is relatively new, and its design is currently a subject of active research.
+In this sense, different entities can act as aggregators, e.g. demand response aggregators, community managers, electricity service providers, and more, depending on the characteristics of the set of assets being represented.

+Services

+The structure of an electricity market is quite complex.
+Markets often include mechanisms to manage a variety of relevant services alongside energy.
+Services may include: